 Villagers: So why should we care what happens to a bunch of monsters?
 That's Granny Weatherwax, that is.

-- In Simon Green's Blue Moon Rising, Prince Rupert arrives at a dragons lair only to find a dragon who desperately wants rid of an aggressive, tomboyish, loud princess who was sent to it to die.
+- Forest Kingdom: In book 1 (Blue Moon Rising), Prince Rupert arrives at a dragon's lair only to find a dragon who desperately wants to be rid of an aggressive, tomboyish, loud princess who was sent to it to die.
 When asked later why the dragon is helping them, Rupert answers that he rescued it from a princess.

 - In a Polish poem, Pani Twardowska, the Devil comes to claim the soul of a wizard, Sir Twardowski, after he visits Rome (accidentally, an inn Twardoski just happens to visit is called "Rome").
 There was, however, a part of the deal that allowed Twardowski to give the Devil three last tasks, and failing one would result in breaking the deal.
 The first task is to build a cathedral from various absurd materials like Jews' beards and in an impossibly short time, which the Devil manages.
 The second is to bathe in holy water, which he, very reluctantly, forces himself to.
 The third task is to live with Mrs. Twardowska.
 The Devil gives up.

-- In the Narnia book Voyage of the Dawn Treader, Eustace is such a miserable person to be around that the slave-dealers who kidnap the crew cannot sell him and try, without success, to give him away for free.
+- In The Voyage of the Dawn Treader, Eustace is such a miserable person to be around that the slave-dealers who kidnap the crew cannot sell him and try, without success, to give him away for free.

 - Angel combines this one with Enfante Terrible in "I've Got You Under My Skin": after discovering a young boy is possessed by a demon, Angel Investigations exorcises it and then tracks its physical form down to kill it... a fate the demon welcomes, as the little boy was so evil by himself that the demon found himself trapped in a hellish mindscape for years.